piegope/doc/docs/en/rdm/windows/commands/file/export/html-encrypted.md

 ## Settings

-Select the entries to export or export the vault.
-Right-click and select Export – Export Special – Export Selection (.html) or use File – Export – Export Vault (.html).
+Select the entries to export or export the {{ en.VLT }}.
+Right-click and select Export – Export Special – Export Selection (.html) or use File – Export – Export {{ en.VLT }} (.html).
 You will be prompted for a password for the symmetric encryption key.
 Select the file name for the new document.
 Once the export is completed, the file will open in your default browser.

 {% snippet icon.badgeWarning %}
 Ensure you do not forget the password as you will not be able to decrypt the data without it.